Charlie Mitchell (baseball)

-Charles Ross Mitchell (born June 24, 1962) is an American retired Major League Baseball pitcher who played for the Boston Red Sox.
+Charles Ross Mitchell (born June 24, 1962) is an American former Major League Baseball pitcher who played for the Boston Red Sox.
 He was drafted by the Red Sox in the fourth round of the 1982 amateur draft.
 Mitchell played his first professional season with the Elmira Pioneers in 1982 and his last with the Nashville Sounds in 1991.

 Mitchell is the brother of fellow former major league pitcher John Mitchell.